-If you a record shareholder, any proxy that you give pursuant to this solicitation may be revoked by you at any time before it is voted.
-Proxies may be revoked in one of three ways:
+If you are a record shareholder, any proxy that you give pursuant to this solicitation may be revoked or changed by you at any time before it is voted.
+Proxies may be revoked or changed in one of several ways:

-- you can send a written notice stating that you would like to revoke your proxy, which notice must be received in our Israeli offices at least six hours prior to the time set for beginning the Meeting (i.e., by 4:00 a.m., Israeli time, on December 19, 2018); - you can complete and submit a new proxy card dated later than the first proxy card, which must be received no later than the deadline applicable to a notice of revocation, as described above; or - you can attend the Meeting, and file a written notice of revocation or make an oral notice of revocation of your proxy with the chairman of the Meeting and then vote in person.
+- you can send a written notice stating that you would like to revoke your proxy, which notice must be received in our Israeli offices at least six hours prior to the time set for beginning the Meeting (i.e., by 4:00 a.m., Israeli time, on December 28, 2023); - you can complete and submit a new proxy card dated later than the first proxy card, which must be received no later than the deadline applicable to a notice of revocation, as described above; - if you voted by Internet, you can submit your revised vote via the Internet; or - you can attend the Meeting, and file a written notice of revocation or make an oral notice of revocation of your proxy with the chairman of the Meeting and then vote in person.
 Your attendance at the Meeting will not revoke your proxy in and of itself.

-Any written notice of revocation or subsequent proxy submitted to us in advance of the Meeting should be delivered to our Israeli offices, located at 14 Hakitor Street, PO Box 10347, Haifa Bay, 2624761, Israel, Attention: Myla Kaplan, Senior Counsel - Israeli Operations, Director, or hand-delivered to the chairman of the Meeting at or before the taking of the vote at the Meeting.
+Any written notice of revocation or subsequent proxy submitted to us in advance of the Meeting as described above should be delivered to our Israeli offices, located at 14 Hakitor Street, PO Box 10347, Haifa Bay, 2624761, Israel, Attention: Mr. Ohad Rosner, Senior Counsel - Israeli Operations, Director, or hand-delivered to the chairman of the Meeting at or before the taking of the vote at the Meeting.